 This MSc is accredited by the Institution of Mechanical Engineering and the Institute of Energy.

 In several areas of the field there is predicted to be an employment shortage developing, and hence a demand for graduates from this type of course.
-Previous experience has shown that Masters graduates in the field of energy gain employment in large energy-focussed companies such as TATA and Ford, the public sector (Energy agencies, Carbon Trust, etc), research and development, consultancies, or set up their own companies.
+Previous experience has shown that Masters graduates in the field of energy gain employment in large energy-focused companies such as TATA and Ford, the public sector (Energy agencies, Carbon Trust, etc), research and development, consultancies, or set up their own companies.
 About a third gain PhDs after completing the MSc.

 Admission to the MSc in Sustainable Energy and Environment requires a good first degree in engineering, environmental engineering, earth sciences or pure sciences, or in a cognate numerate scientific discipline, or appropriate professional experience.
 Currently, a good first degree is taken to mean one that would be equivalent in attainment to a 2(i) honours classification from a UK university.
-Applicants without an engineering or applied science background should bear in mind that there are significant numerical / computational elements to this MSc.
+Applicants without an engineering or applied science background should bear in mind that there are significant numerical/computational elements to this MSc.